 Finally, the time arrived and I flew to Seattle for the big event.

 We had been provided a Twitter list of attendees so every spare moment of the trip was checking Twitter to see who had arrived and where they were.
-I checked into the hotel and tweeted A few hugs and squeals might have worked up our appetite for snacks.
+I checked into the hotel and tweeted Marcy and we met Jill for afternoon snacks.
+A few hugs and squeals might have worked up our appetite for snacks.

 It was pretty much a giant group hug spread out over several hours.